-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis ("CD&A") contained in this proxy statement.
-Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the CD&A be included in this proxy statement and incorporated into our Annual Report on Form 10-K for the fiscal year ended December 31, 2009.
+Committee has recommended to the Board of Directors that the CD&A be included in this proxy statement and incorporated into our Annual Report on Form 10-K for the fiscal year ended December 31, 2010.

-Submitted by the Compensation Committee Maurice W. Coulon, Chairperson John H. Outland Gerard Mead
+Submitted by the Compensation Committee John H. Outland, Chairperson Paul Adelgren Gerard Mead